yair89999/instagram-clone/README.md

 # instagram-clone
-this is an instagram clone i made in a week
+this is an instagram clone i made in a week as a challange for myself